fhayvy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 sudo - To change current user<br>
-whoami - To print the username of the current user
+whoami - To print the username of the current user<br>
+chown - To change the owner of a file<br>